-- Indoor lavender pot plants adapt to a watering every two weeks.
-However, since these pots are prone to drying out faster, you may have to change to a watering every 10 days instead.
+- Indoor lavender pot plants adapt to watering every two weeks.
+However, since these pots are prone to drying out faster, you may have to change to water every 10 days instead.

 - During winter, indoor lavender plants require watering every 4 to 6 weeks to avoid complete drying out.

 - Fast-draining soils such as sandy and gravel soils are what lavender plants will prefer.
 This is because they do not like water accumulation at the roots of the plant.
 Lavender plants die mostly because of root rot (excessive water in the root area).